qapage/qapage.github.io/_posts/2026-02-01-Fundamentals-of-SRE.md

 - Mandatory, blameless postmortems

 ## Why Reliability matters
 Reliability is easy to ignore because its absence is only visible during failure.
-By the time users are complaining, multiple systemic issues have already accumulated.
-SRE exists to make those risks visible before they become outages.
+By the time users are complaining, multiple systemic issues have already accumulated and the organization is reacting too late.
+SRE exists to make reliability risk visible before it turns into outages.

-**SRE does not attempt to launch risk, or avoid all outages, or set release policy.**

-Error budgets are the core mechanism that aligns development speed with reliability.
-Once an SLA is defined, the error budget becomes the objective signal that determines whether a service can continue releasing or must pause to stabilize.

-SRE sets Error budgets.
-But to have Error budgets, you need SLAs.
-The first step is for the business to have an SLA for the service.
-What guarantees does the service make to its users, about the service?
-Once you have an SLA, you can back into the Error budget.
-If your SLA is 99.99%, your Error budget is 0.01%.

-Your Error budget can be used during releases, and any particular issues you cause during releases.
-So, there are no artificial restrictions on when you can release and when you cannot.
-The actual restrictions are tied to SLO's.
-If your service has met SLA and has not consumed its Error budget, feel free to release.
-If you've had service issues, slipped the SLA or used up your Error budget already, hold the release until you've earned enough error budget.
-No need to fight, no egos to deal with, no gatekeepers stopping you just because they don't like you etc. Your service's reliability decides when and how frequently you release.

-This brings both dev and the SRE on the same side, wanting to release faster, with safety and reliability.
-This reduces a lot of friction between the dev and the sre teams.
-Dev teams monitor and self regulate, as they know what is being measured and what can get in the way of their ability to release.
+Importantly, SRE does not try to eliminate all risk, prevent every outage, or dictate release policy.
+Instead, it provides a mechanism to manage tradeoffs explicitly.
+That mechanism is the error budget.

+Error budgets align development velocity with reliability using objective signals.
+The process starts with the business defining an SLA: what availability or performance guarantees does the service make to its users?
+From that SLA, an error budget naturally follows.
+For example, a 99.99% SLA implies a 0.01% error budget—the amount of unreliability the service is allowed over a given period.

+That error budget becomes the governing factor for releases.
+If the service is meeting its SLA and has remaining error budget, teams are free to release as often as they like.
+If reliability has slipped and the error budget is exhausted, releases pause until stability is restored and budget is earned back.
+There are no arbitrary freeze windows, personal gatekeepers, or subjective debates.
+The system’s observed reliability determines the pace of change.

+This model puts development and SRE on the same side.
+Both want to ship faster and stay within the error budget.
+Because the rules are clear and measurable, teams can monitor themselves, understand the consequences of their changes, and adjust behavior without constant negotiation.
+Reliability stops being a source of friction and becomes a shared, data-driven constraint.

 ## Staffing, Work, Ops Overload
 In the worst possible case, you throw people at a badly functioning system, and keep it alive via manual labor.
 This is a tough job for anyone to be in.